Mariposas-Inteligentes/AI_Schedule_Generator/README.md

 ## Proposed solution:

-To solve the problem, a genetic algorithm was propposed.
-We have two types of agent: microbiologist and HR.
+To solve the problem, a genetic algorithm was proposed.
+We have two types of agents: microbiologist and HR.
 There are several microbiologists in the environment, each one has a unique id and knows the preference of the microbiologist that it represents.
 Also, there is one HR agent, which is in charge of checking the four policies.
 The algorithm crosses and mutates different schedule options until the global fitness reaches a defined stop condition.

 In order to calculate fitness, the proportions are:

         60% fitness given by HR agent + 40% average fitness given by all microbiologists

 Inside each microbiologist, fitness only considers if the desired schedule was met.
-Inside of the HR agent, fitness consits of:
+Inside of the HR agent, fitness consists of:

                 70% first policy + 10% second policy + 10% third policy + 10% the fourth policy